-For the most part, this blog is likely to be an exercise in preaching to the choir.
-I know that.
+For the most part, this blog is likely to be an exercise in preaching to the choir (pun intended).
 My hope is that people will find examples and arguments here that will be useful in some way, and maybe that will get a little bit of “traction.”
 One can always hope.

 |Continue to a discussion of our State of Affairs|

 - This does not mean that atheists have never murdered anyone.
 Some critics have noted that Joseph Stalin was an atheist, which is true.
 But Stalin did not murder people in order to promote atheism, he murdered people to promote his conception of communism and to defend the Soviet state.
 The same is true for other communists who engaged in mass murder, including Pol Pot or Mao Zedong.